 Bernie Sanders says "what we have got to focus on is policy" after Biden age questions

-Washington — Sen. Bernie Sanders said the focus for President Biden to win reeelection in 2024 should be on policy amid questions over the president's age that have roiled the political sphere since his disastrous debate against former President Donald Trump earlier this month.
+Washington — Sen. Bernie Sanders said the focus for President Biden to win reeelection in 2024 should be on policy amid questions over the president's age that have roiled the political sphere since his disastrous debate against former President Donald Trump last month.

 "Biden is old, he's not as articulate as he once was.
 I wish he could jump up the steps on Air Force One, he can't," Sanders said Sunday on "Face the Nation."
 "What we have got to focus on is policy — whose policies have and will benefit the vast majority of the people in this country?"